Owkin HCC offering: Predicting prognosis and identifying biomarkers for liver cancer

 The models significantly outperformed existing survival scores that incorporate all relevant clinical, biological, and pathological variables.

 HCCInterpret analyzed cellular and immunological characteristics and identified previously unknown areas of tumors most predictive of poor survival.
 HCCExpert improved predictive performance by 14% as a result of its ability to recognize expert annotation.
 These results were outlined in Hepatology.
-They are one of many proofs-of-concept for Owkin’s Research Ecosystem enhancing oncology state-of-the-art research methodologies through innovative AI predictive models.
+They are one of many proofs-of-concept for Owkin’s Data Platform enhancing oncology state-of-the-art research methodologies through innovative AI predictive models.

 Owkin’s HCC offering aims to power medical research, accelerate drug development and improve clinical care.